Sunday, June 17, 2018 from 10:30-5:30 in Puyallup, WA

 Instructors Kim & Chris Chisholm recently developed their Paleo & Veggie Lifestyle curriculum in association with close friends and neighbors, Clay & Ragan Masterson who are the most knowledgeable nutritionists, crossfit enthusiasts, and real food chefs we have ever met.

 Paleo is so much more than a diet.
 Paleo is more than a trend.
 It’s more than a packaged treat you find labeled in the store.
 Instead, it’s really an ancestral lifestyle.
 It’s about looking at a modern environment through ancient wisdom.
 We don’t have to be a “reenactor” of ancestral life, we just need to bring back into our lives what we really need.
 We need to figure out how to live in this modern zoo we call society, and create a more natural life for the best health.

-Find out what Clay & Ragan did, not just to lose body weight through their Paleo Diet & Lifestyle, what they did to become strong of mind, body and spirit.
+Kim is a vegetarian, and she’ll share her secrets to keeping energy up without meat.
+On the other hand, find out what Clay & Ragan did, not just to lose body weight through their paleo diet, but what they did to become strong of mind, body and spirit.
 Ironically, they did it by bringing simplicity and balance back into their lives.
 They did it based on The Seven Pillars of Paleo: simple food, simple exercises like walking, seeking serenity instead of stress, and making connections with family, friends, nature and community, sleep, water and purpose.

-When you register, please let us know which of the following aspects of the Paleo Diet & Lifestyle you would like us to emphasize in the workshop:
+When you register, please let us know which of the following aspects of the Paleo & Veggie Lifestyle you would like us to emphasize in the workshop:

 • Lifestyle upgrades: Plan to re-organize your home and transportation to encounter healthier people, foods and environments.
 Figure out how you can sit down to eat with family and friends – at home where you really know the food you are eating.